History, Theory, Methods: Perspectives on Audiences and Spaces of Film Exhibition

 Learning objectives

-- have a strong understanding of relevant areas of cultural theory and media history of audiences and film exhibition
+- understand relevant areas of cultural theory and media history of audiences and film exhibition

-- have a strong understanding of how film audiences are constituted, in theory, but also in exhibition spaces
+- understand how film audiences are constituted, in theory, but also in exhibition spaces

-- be able to apply theoretical concepts to particular issues related to audiences and film exhibition.
+- apply theoretical concepts to particular issues related to audiences and film exhibition.